concur/developer.concur.com/src/api-reference/budget/budget-category.md

 `name`	|	`string`	|	-	|	The name for this expense type if it maps to an expense type set up in Concur. **READ ONLY** `syncGuid`	|	`string`	|	-	|	The budget service's key for this object.
 (If this field is not supplied, the service will use an existing expense type entry if one exists.

+### Errors
+Budget Categories have a set of rules & validations that must be met in order to successfully save.
+If these validations or rules fail, the budget service will return a 400 error with a description of the validation that failed.
+If the error message is not clear or appears to be incorrect, please contact support for help.